Juliette Hampton Morgan: Retribution and death

 Soon after the letter was published, Morgan began to receive more hate mail and obscene phone calls.
 Many of her friends abandoned her and even her own mother lamented at the damage she was supposedly doing to the family name.
 The public abuse went on for months.
 During one night in April, a cross was burned in her front yard.
-Once again, the mayor demanded that the library fire Morgan, but the superintendent and library board remained staunch in their support of Morgan’s right to Freedom of Speech.
+Once again, the mayor demanded that the library fire Morgan, but the superintendent and library board remained staunch in their support of Morgan's right to freedom of speech.
 When funding for the city library was reduced in the amount of Morgan's salary, it became clear that the end of her position was near.
 Meanwhile, her severe anxiety increased and her health deteriorated significantly.

 On July 15, her mother called the library to say that Morgan could no longer work and had decided to resign.
-On the morning of July 17, 1957, Morgan’s mother found her daughter dead; next to her lay an empty bottle of sleeping pills.
+On the morning of July 17, 1957, Morgan's mother found her daughter dead; next to her lay an empty bottle of sleeping pills.
 She had written a suicide letter that said "I am not going to cause any more trouble to anybody."
 The Montgomery Advertiser reported that she had "died...at her home", without mentioning the suicide; the other local paper, the Alabama Journal, noted she had died "after a short illness".

 Recognition

 On the afternoon of July 17, the sanctuary of St. John's Episcopal Church was filled almost to capacity for Morgan's funeral.
 Because the church was segregated, however, black friends were turned away by the vestryman.

-The Rev. Martin Luther King Jr. later wrote about Morgan’s heroic struggle and the price she paid in his book, Stride Toward Freedom: The Montgomery Story.
+The Rev. Martin Luther King Jr. later wrote about Morgan's heroic struggle and the price she paid in his book, Stride Toward Freedom: The Montgomery Story.
 King wrote:

-About a week after the protest started, a white woman who understood and sympathized with the Negroes' efforts wrote a letter to the editor of the Montgomery Advertiser comparing the bus protest with the Gandhian movement in India.
-Miss Juliette Morgan, sensitive and frail, did not long survive the rejection and condemnation of the white community, but long before she died in the summer of 1957, the name of Mahatma Gandhi was well known in Montgomery.

 On March 3, 2005, Juliette Hampton Morgan was inducted into the Alabama Women's Hall of Fame.
 Later that year, the Montgomery City Council voted to rename the main public library The Juliette Hampton Morgan Memorial Library.